firze20/E-Commerce/README.md

 # Things to rework

-- [ ] Rework process.env right now alot of repetive, may create config folder that exports all env variables to get consumed by the whole project, jwt and db to be percise
+- [ ] Might need to revisit swagger documentation, the post item is wrong